Asha Home2025-12-04T11:41:23+00:00

 Giving help.
 Planting hope.

 Since 2005, Asha has helped men, women and children seek refuge from persecution.
 We actively promote social inclusion for asylum seekers and refugees.
-Each year, we help more than 900 people from almost 50 different countries.
+Each year, we help more than 900 people from 74 different countries.
 On average, 600 people access our services each and every week.

 Our staff are experienced in meeting the needs of the most vulnerable, excluded and discriminated members of the community.